sd00070/CS6261-Project1-LEGOs/README.md

 # Project 1: Sorting LEGOs by size and color

+This tiny application will be used to keep track of a bunch of LEGO bricks.
+When it is complete, it should be able to distribute the bricks into piles according to their size and color, and it should be able to check to see if a brick of a certain size and color exists in the pile.

+The purpose of the assignment is to gain familiarity with using BSTs (Binary Search Trees), Dictionaries, the mocha test framework, and the git CLI.
+## Notes to Dr. B

 Thanks for looking at my readme!
 I know it isn't in the requirements, but every good git repo should have one.